-For the analysis of bacterial compositions in the snow samples, we obtained a total of 17,676,926 reads.
-Following quality 30 filtering 6,367,300 merged paired-end sequences with a median length of 292 bp remained.
-The sequences of 16S rRNA gene were divided into 1,451 phylotypes (sequences with >97% similarity).
-Phylogenetic assignment of sequences resulted in an overall diversity comprising 33 phyla, (and candidate divisions), 73 classes (and class-level candidate taxa), and 179 families (and family-level candidate taxa).
-Most of the phylotypes recovered from the air samples were related to the phyla Cyanobacteria, Actinobacteria, Firmicutes (Bacilli, Clostridia), Bacteroidetes and Proteobacteria (Alpha-, Beta- and Gamma-proteobacteria), which are typically well represented in the 16S rRNA genes sequencing database generated from terrestrial, marine, freshwater, and phyllospheric environments (Fig. 8).
-Asian dust events dynamically change bacterial community
+For the analysis of bacterial compositions in the snow samples, we obtained a total of 17 676 926 reads.
+Following quality filtering 6367300 merged paired-end sequences with a median length of 292 bp remained.
+The sequences of the 16S rRNA gene were divided into 1451 phylotypes (sequences with >97% similarity).
+Phylogenetic assignment of sequences resulted in an overall diversity comprising 33 phyla, (and candidate divisions), 73 classes (and class-level candidate taxa) and 179 families (and family-level candidate taxa).
+Most of the phylotypes recovered from the air samples were related to the phyla Cyanobacteria, Actinobacteria, Firmicutes (Bacilli, Clostridia), Bacteroidetes and Proteobacteria (Alpha-, Beta- and Gammaproteobacteria), which are typically well represented in the 16S rRNA gene sequencing database generated from terrestrial, marine, freshwater and phyllospheric environments (Fig. 8).
+Asian dust events dynamically change bacterial community structures at high altitudes ranging from 200 to 3000 m above the ground (Jeon et al., 2011; Maki et al, 2013).
+For the PCR analysis steps,